BspProsthetics/bspprosthetics.github.io/index.md

 ![](https://raw.githubusercontent.com/BspProsthetics/bspprosthetics.github.io/master/pipeline.png)

-Thanks to the folks at [Neuropype](http://neuropype.io/), we were able to use their software for the creation of a real-time suite for EEG data analysis.
+Thanks to the folks at [Neuropype](http://neuropype.io/)[2], we were able to use their software for the creation of a real-time suite for EEG data analysis.
 By hacking into it and cleverly adding processing elements (such as the Gradient Boosting module), we were able to implement out own predictive algorithms.

+<a id = "safety"></a>
+## Environmental, Social, Ethical, Health, and Safety Issues
+  Our design must consider the ethical concerns of using human subjects.
+Participants are required to read and sign an informed consent form pertaining to the risks and benefits of the experiment before any testing may commence.
+Testing requires subjects to sustain attention during training and while instructing the prosthetic hand to execute motor tasks.
+If the cognitive load is too burdensome or if their desires and intentions fail to produce an expected result, participants may experience psychological distress (Glannon, 2014).
+Safety considerations regarding our testing are related to the level of invasiveness of the electrodes.
+We are utilizing an EEG headset because it does not involve intracranial surgery or an implantation of a device within the brain, thus will not provide a risk of infection or hemorrhage.
+However, participants may experience some discomfort, such as a headache, from wearing an EEG headset for extended periods of time.
+The Ag/AgCl electrodes are placed against the scalp to record cortical signals.
+Prolonged contact with skin may cause the silver compounds to slowly be absorbed, resulting in a bluish or blackish skin pigmentation or allergic dermatitis [3].

 <a id = "disc"></a>
 ## Discussion & Conclusion